nualagr/dargan-health-foods/TESTING.md

 ```

 was used to get the url and feed it to the 'next' and 'previous' pagination buttons, however this was unsuccessful since this
-url contains not only the search criteria etc., but also '?page=1'.
-Therefore, when navigating from 'page=2' to 'page=1',
+url contains not only the search criteria etc., but also `?page=1`.
+Therefore, when navigating from `page=2` to `page=1`,
 the former remained within the url, invalidating it.

 The application of a [custom template tag](https://github.com/nualagr/dargan-health-foods/commit/dd1d2fddb32e018da0371fd252210762fe3eb062)
 succeeded in rectifying the issue.
 In the template the custom template tag `current_query_url`
-is called and it is passed three arguments, the 'page' keyword, the current page number and the current url.
+is called and it is passed three arguments, the `page` keyword, the current page number and the current url.

 ```
 href="{% current_query_url 'page' page_obj.previous_page_number request.GET.urlencode %}" aria-label="Link to Previous Page">
 ```

-Within the template tag the new page-number element of the url is reconstructed from the 'page'
+Within the template tag the new page-number element of the url is reconstructed from the `page`
 keyword and the new `page_number` value.
-Then the encoded url is split into its constituent parts at the '&'.
+Then the encoded url is split into its constituent parts at the `&`.
 The page-number element is filtered out and the remaining query element(s) are reattached using an ampersand.
 Finally the query elements of the url are connected with the new page number element and returned to the template.